AjayKumarGogineni/vlm-inference/README.md

 You will be provided with 270 TikTok videos in .mp4 format and their corresponding transcripts in .txt files (available on [Google Drive](https://drive.google.com/drive/folders/1ZexqdCYpCQPpSjxL38Y8NpvPNCz_lJwH?usp=drive_link)).
 Each video has a unique file name, and the video durations range from approximately 5 seconds to 5 minutes.
 Your goal is to generate this information for each video using a Vision Language Model (VLM):

 * Summary: A detailed and factual summary of the video content (no hallucinations).
-* Category: One label selected from a predefined set of categories.
+* Category: One label selected from a predefined set of categories (see [here](https://github.com/AjayKumarGogineni/vlm-inference/blob/899de3b908cb64b8b5ee08cabe29e1d5b3855ee2/inference_utils.py#L11)).

 **Validation**